Is Tums Ultra Strength Antacid Chewy Bites Safe?

 Generic: Calcium Carbonate

-Generally yes, Tums Ultra Strength Antacid Chewy Bites are safe for occasional relief of heartburn and indigestion when used as directed.
-They work quickly by neutralizing stomach acid.
-However, they are not intended for daily or long-term use, as this can lead to side effects or mask a more serious underlying condition.
+Generally yes, Tums Ultra Strength Antacid Chewy Bites are safe for most adults when used as directed for occasional heartburn relief.
+They work by neutralizing stomach acid with calcium carbonate, providing fast-acting relief.
+However, they are not intended for long-term daily use or as a treatment for chronic acid reflux.

 Who Should Avoid or Consult First

-- People with kidney disease or a history of kidney stones
+- Individuals with kidney disease or a history of kidney stones

 Common Side Effects